 On the other hand, baby-led weaning encourages babies to feed themselves right from the start.
 You provide finger foods, and your baby decides what, how much, and how quickly to eat.

-Both methods have their pros and cons.
+All of these methods have their pros and cons.
 The best approach depends on your baby’s readiness, your comfort level, and your lifestyle.
-It’s also perfectly fine to combine both methods.
 The goal is to make weaning a positive and stress-free experience for everyone involved.

 Preparing for Weaning